 once Only lecture the user the first time they run sudo.
 If no value is specified, a value of once is implied.
 Negating the option results in a value of never being used.
-The default value is once. lecture_file Path to a file containing an alternate sudo lecture that will be used in place of the standard lecture if the named file exists.
+The default value is once. lecture file Path to a file containing an alternate sudo lecture that will be used in place of the standard lecture if the named file exists.
 By default, sudo uses a built-in lecture. listpw This option controls when a password will be required when a user runs sudo with the -l option.
 It has the following possible values: all All the user's sudoers file entries for the current host must have the NOPASSWD flag set to avoid entering a password. always The user must always enter a password to use the -l option. any At least one of the user's sudoers file entries for the current host must have the NOPASSWD flag set to avoid entering a password. never The user need never enter a password to use the -l option.
 If no value is specified, a value of any is implied.
 Negating the option results in a value of never being used.
-The default value is any. log_format The event log format.
-Supported log formats are:

-json Logs in JSON format.
-JSON log entries contain the full user details as well as the execution environment if the command was allowed.
-Due to limitations of the protocol, JSON events sent via syslog may be truncated. sudo Traditional sudo-style logs, see LOG FORMAT for a description of the log file format.
-This setting affects logs sent via syslog(3) as well as the file specified by the logfile setting, if any.
-The default value is sudo. logfile Path to the sudo log file (not the syslog log file).
+The default value is any. logfile Path to the sudo log file (not the syslog log file).
 Setting a path turns on logging to a file; negating this option turns it off.
 By default, sudo logs via syslog. mailerflags Flags to use when invoking mailer.
-Defaults to -t. mailerpath Path to mail program used to send warning mail (negate to prevent sudo from sending mail).
+Defaults to -t. mailerpath Path to mail program used to send warning mail.
 Defaults to the path to sendmail found at configure time. mailfrom Address to use for the "from" address when sending warning and error mail.
 The address should be enclosed in double quotes ("") to protect against sudo interpreting the @ sign.
-Defaults to the name of the user running sudo. mailto Address to send warning and error mail to (negate to prevent sudo from sending mail).
+Defaults to the name of the user running sudo. mailto Address to send warning and error mail to.
 The address should be enclosed in double quotes ("") to protect against sudo interpreting the @ sign.
-Defaults to root. rlimit_as The maximum size to which the process's address space may grow (in bytes), if supported by the operating system.
-See Resource limits for more information. rlimit core The largest size core dump file that may be created (in bytes).
-See Resource limits for more information.
-Defaults to 0 (no core dump created). rlimit_cpu The maximum amount of CPU time that the process may use (in seconds).
-See Resource limits for more information. rlimit data The maximum size of the data segment for the process (in bytes).
-See Resource limits for more information. rlimit_fsize The largest size file that the process may create (in bytes).
-See Resource limits for more information. rlimit locks The maximum number of locks that the process may establish, if supported by the operating system.
-See Resource limits for more information. rlimit_memlock The maximum size that the process may lock in memory (in bytes), if supported by the operating system.
-See Resource limits for more information.
-The maximum number of files that the process may have open.
-See Resource limits for rlimit_nofile more information.
+Defaults to root. restricted_env_file The restricted_env_file option specifies the fully qualified path to a file containing variables to be set in the environment of the program being run.
+Entries in this file should either be of the form "VARIABLE=value" or "export VARIABLE=value".
+The value may optionally be enclosed in single or double quotes.
+Variables in this file are only added if the variable does not already exist in the environment.
+Unlike env_file, the file's contents are not trusted and are processed in a manner similar to that of the invoking user's environment.
+If env_reset is enabled, variables in the file will only be added if they are matched by either the env_check or env_keep list.
+If env_reset is disabled, variables in the file are added as long as they are not matched by the env_delete list.
+In either case, the contents of restricted_env_file are processed before the contents of env_file. runchroot If set, sudo will use this value for the root directory when running a command.
+The special value "" will allow the user to specify the root directory via sudo's -R option.
+See the Chroot Spec section for more details.